Education & Training

-The Coast Guard and Coast Guard Reserve train enlistees in a variety of career fields, including safety and law enforcement, maritime patrols, technology, environmental operations and business administration.
+The Coast Guard and Coast Guard Reserve train enlistees in a variety of career fields at its Maritime Enforcement Specialist "A" School.
+These fields include safety and law enforcement, maritime patrols, technology, environmental operations and business administration, amongst others.

 Many job skills learned in these career fields can transfer to the civilian workforce for a post-military career.
 Marine ecology and environmental studies are two areas of advancement the Coast Guard has worked closely with its civilian counterparts to develop.

 An Inside Look at Army Practical Nursing Specialists